“Leave your thoughts in a place you will not visit …”

 This is the essence of what Qigong is.

-Piano Qigong is designed to help pianists apply specific Qigong stretches and movements to aid the development of their physical relaxation, mindful awareness and connection, balance and flexibility.
+The Qigong exercises featured on Pianodao are selected to help pianists apply specific stretches, movements and breathing to aid the development of their physical relaxation, mindful awareness and connection, balance and flexibility.
 There is no need to consider the meditation aspect in this context.
 But those who find Qigong beneficial will soon also discover that it offers a fresh and powerful route into meditation and spiritual development.

 Qigong allows us to develop a deeper internal focus – one that will surely also benefit our piano playing and personal creativity.